 Your agent may need to get in touch with questions, so make sure you’re available and have good cell phone reception.
 (A movie, for example, is not a great activity for you during the open house for that reason.)

-After the open house ends, your agent will share with you what questions buyers asked and any comments they overheard by visitors.
+After the showing ends, your agent will share with you what questions buyers asked and any comments they overheard by visitors.
 Buyers’ remarks will likely run the gamut, including some that could be negative. (“Why is the closet such a mess,” for example.)

 The important thing is to stay open to buyers’ feedback, and to follow your agent’s advice about how to respond.
 Based on buyers’ reactions, your agent may recommend that you make certain repairs, do some painting, or invest in additional staging before your next open house.
 Whatever they advise, it’s not personal — it’s just the business of selling your home.